Dantesto/Deep-Learning-School/README.md

 # Deep-Learning-School
+The first semester, which studied the using of DL in working with images.

-School materials, code with my homework
+Contains school materials and code with my homework